hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     |-- teamsapp.yml
     ```

-1. In package.json that you just moved to the tab folder, delete the script named "dev:teamsfx" from the "scripts" object.
+1. In the package.json that you just moved to the tab folder, delete the script named "dev:teamsfx" from the "scripts" object.
 This script is added to a new package.json in the next step.
 1. Create a new file named package.json *in the root of the project* and give it the following content:

     ```